rangle/ngCourse2/handout/di/angular2/the_injector_tree.md

 # The Injector Tree

-Angular 2 injectors (generally) return singletons.
+Angular injectors (generally) return singletons.
 That is, in the previous example, all components in the application will receive the same random number.
 In Angular 1.x there was only one injector, and all services were singletons.
-Angular 2 overcomes this limitation by using a tree of injectors.
+Angular overcomes this limitation by using a tree of injectors.

-In Angular 2 there is not just one injector per application, there is _at least_ one injector per application.
-Injectors are organized in a tree that parallels Angular 2's component tree.
+In Angular there is not just one injector per application, there is _at least_ one injector per application.
+Injectors are organized in a tree that parallels Angular's component tree.

 Consider the following tree, which models a chat application consisting of two open chat windows, and a login/logout widget.